 Brå has published new recidivism statistics from 2012.
 The statistics have been improved through various measures in terms of reliability, quality and timeliness.
 The recidivism statistics aim, as before, to give an overview of the level, structure and development of relapses into crime.
 The statistics also present new measures such as time to first relapse.

 The statistics is divided into to two products, one final and one preliminary recidivism statistics.
 The difference is the follow up time and the time for collection of conviction decisions that include relapses into crime.
 These time periods are three years each in the final statistics and one year each in the preliminary statistics.
 This gives the possibility to present more reliable final statistics compared to the preliminary statistics.

 Due to the changes the levels in the new and old recidivism statistics are not directly comparable.
 It is however possible to compare distributions and development patterns.

-¹) An initial event is a release from prison, discharge from closed institutional youth care, completed intensive supervision with electronic monitoring or court sentencing with legal force or conviction decisions with other sanctions.
+¹) An initial event is a release from prison, discharge from closed institutional youth care, discharge from forensic psychiatric care, completed intensive supervision with electronic monitoring or court sentencing with legal force or conviction decisions with other sanctions.

 ²) Previous adjudications mean court sentencing with legal force or conviction decisions 5 years before the initial event.